Chapter 11.5 – Port-City Relationships

 The relocation of port-related activities create an opportunity for urban restructuring.
 Such revitalization of urban areas is called waterfront redevelopment.

 Many projects follow the rules of new urbanism, which seeks to redefine the nature of metropolitan areas by reintroducing traditional notions of neighborhood design and fitting those ideas into a variety of urban and suburban settings.
-Some new urbanism principles include walkable neighborhoods, primary orientation to public transit systems, preservation of open space and greenways, and the greater integration of different types of land uses at the neighborhood level.
-As such, waterfront redevelopment is one of the most visible manifestations of a growing appreciation of urban values, which has its roots in specific social, environmental, and cultural factors that have come to the fore in recent decades.
+Some new urbanism principles include walkable neighborhoods, a primary orientation toward public transit systems, preservation of open space and greenways, and greater integration of different types of land uses at the neighborhood level.
+As such, waterfront redevelopment is one of the most visible manifestations of a growing appreciation of urban values, rooted in specific social, environmental, and cultural factors that have come to the fore in recent decades.
 These may include environmental concerns, interest in historic preservation, community activism, and changing social values.
 However, it is clear that waterfront redevelopment should also have the potential to improve the existing economic base of the community and, at a minimum, must not jeopardize this base.
 In short, successful waterfront redevelopment projects will integrate economic, societal, and environmental objectives and achieve sustainability.

 B. Waterfront redevelopment and expanding port activities

 Changes in maritime transport and the spatial dimensions of port infrastructures significantly influenced the port-city interface.
-Whereas the port was formerly known as an area handling commodities, the modern port has evolved into a horizontal cross-section of different supply chains.
+Whereas the port was formerly known for handling commodities, the modern port has evolved into a horizontal cross-section of diverse supply chains.
 Because of these trends, the port-city interface has evolved.
 As the port city expands in terms of area occupation, port authorities are driven by changes in the maritime industry.
 The maritime industry is seeking available land to meet the expectations of its customers, specifically terminal operators and shipping companies, and to adapt to the transition from a conventional to a modern transport system.

 C. Waterfront redevelopment as part of stakeholder relations management